 As you can see, maintaining back-up signals should be a top priority for drivers, operators, and contractors alike.
-However, companies shirking their responsibilities when it comes to vehicle maintenance are liable for their actions under Mississippi’s negligence laws.
+However, companies shirking their responsibilities with vehicle maintenance are liable for their actions under Mississippi’s negligence laws.

 The Truck or Vehicle Operator Owes You a General Duty of Care

-No matter who negligently injures you or causes the death of a family member, he or she owes you a general duty of care to drive safely on Mississippi roadways.
-This duty includes having back-up signals, alarms, and lights that are in good working repair.
+No matter who negligently injures you or causes the death of a family member, the at-fault party owes you a general duty of care to drive safely on Mississippi roadways.
+This duty includes having back-up signals, alarms, and lights in good working repair.